t41372/Open-LLM-VTuber/README.md

 - [Groq Whisper](https://groq.com/) (API Key required).
 This is a hosted Whisper endpoint.
 It's fast and has a generous free limit every day.
 - [Azure Speech Recognition](https://azure.microsoft.com/en-us/products/ai-services/speech-to-text) (API Key required)
 - [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) (Local, fast, supports various models including transducer, Paraformer, NeMo CTC, WeNet CTC, Whisper, TDNN CTC, and SenseVoice models.)
-- The microphone in the server terminal will be used by default.
-You can change the setting `MIC_IN_BROWSER` in the `conf.yaml` to move the microphone (and voice activation detection) to the browser (at the cost of latency, for now).
-You might want to use the microphone on your client (the browser) rather than the one on your server if you run the backend on a different machine or inside a VM or docker.

 Currently supported Text to Speech backend
 - [py3-tts](https://github.com/thevickypedia/py3-tts) (Local, it uses your system's default TTS engine)